bahrus/d-fine/README.md

 1. Install [node.js](https://nodejs.org/)
 2. Install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-3. Choose a directory where you would like the files to be placed, and open a command prompt from that location.
+3. Choose a directory where you would like the files to b- placed, and open a command prompt from that location.
 4. Issue command "git clone https://github.com/bahrus/xtal-editor" in the command window.
 5. CD into the git clone directory.
 6. Issue command "npm install"